Costs of a Buying Agent in the Netherlands (2026)

 • Lower entry cost

-At lower purchase prices (below €250.000), a low percentage can be cheaper than a fixed fee.
+At lower purchase prices, a low courtage percentage can sometimes be cheaper than a fixed fee.

 • Agent motivation